BlueSquare23/Learning_Java/MiscJavaPrograms/MusicDB/Readme.md

 ## Overview

-The main idea is to have a simple program that takes a few of bits of inforamtion about a song / piece of music from a user via stdin.
+The main idea is to have a simple program that takes a few of bits of inforamtion about a song or piece of music from a user via stdin.
 The program will then enter that information into a SQLite database for later querying / playing.